chrisza4/chris-blog/content/blog/design-upfront/index.md

 While I don't believe that is true, I can see where this is coming from.

 I want to share my approach toward architectural design.

+(Disclaimer: I make a lot of bash in waterfall methodology in the article.
+When I bash it, I bash on waterfall done wrong.
+I am aware that effective waterfall will not end up this way.)

 ## Two secrets of the agile design upfront